 - Is the oldest of three children

-- Has been married for thirty-one years to her college sweetheart
+- Has been married for thirty-three years to her college sweetheart

 - Has traveled to Switzerland twelve times

 - Loves cows almost as much as dogs

 - Has two children

 - Tries to enjoy every moment of the short Minnesota summers, but enjoys winter too

 - Has been a hockey mom, baseball mom, swim mom, lacrosse mom, and softball mom